 The activities of the organization give meaning to the stated purposes of strengthening the bonds of friendship, promoting the moral and intellectual development of its members, and advancing and promoting home economics.

 Yearly the organization contributes to the Phi Upsilon Omicron scholarship, and support local welfare and alumni projects.
-A tea is given for home economics freshmen in the Fall and the group entertain later in the year with a Founder's Day Tea.
+A tea is given for home economics freshmen in the year with a Founder's Day Tea.